VanDagon/Translator-C-/README.md

 Gives the output in stdout.

 TO DOs:
-1. write comments
+1. check error handling with valgrind
-2. rename functions
+2. +
-3. write cpital as func
+3. +
 4. +
 5. +
 6. +